weilongzheng/PFC_MD_Modeling/README.md

-## Create a model of PFC and MD area
+## Recurrent Neural Networks of Mediodorsal Thalamus and Prefrontal Cortex in Temporal Contexts

 TODO: write a complete README file.